EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
  - OPERA HUB disiminates all data to OPERA Open Radar Data.
-ODIM validation is done prior to sending.
+ - ODIM validation is not done prior to sending.
  - There is no expectation for OPERA Open Radar Data to provide any data quality control capability.
 If data are received in a corrupt format, the data should be rejected, and no attempt should be made to recover the data.
 If, however, "poor" quality observations are provided to OPERA Open Radar Data, then OPERA Open Radar Data will publish the data as received.
 Where there are quality indicators provided by the data provider, these should be persisted and exposed to E-SOH data consumers.
  - Validation of Pilot case will not be done.
 It is up to the NMS to send correct data.
  - All 3. party data must go trough NMS, and will be handled by the system as a national radar.
- - --SKIPP--Future iterations of E-SOH, e.g., incorporating PWS data, will increase the need for EUMETNET, rather than relying on the data producer, to undertake real-time QC.
-This QC capability, possibly using machine learning techniques, falls outside of the current scope of E-SOH and will therefore need to be built separate too, but incorporate with, E-SOH.

 *Acceptance criteria:*

 *Consequences and decisions:*